+19% of the contacts received related to advertising

-26% and 30% of contacts 19% of the contacts While 7% of contacts were connected to the received related 26% 30% 7% were as a result of 19% presentation8 of a used and to advertising the sales process new vehicle respectively Motor Codes and The Marketing and press Motor Ombudsman saw communications, as well as a 171% increase in the ongoing social media activity, number of customer will be used to promote the contacts relating to benefits of the Vehicle Sales This was mirrored vehicle sales due to Code for consumers and the introduction of by a 756% uplift in accredited businesses, and drive further accreditations in 2017 the new Code case volumes
+26% and 30% of contacts were connected to the presentation of a used and new vehicle respectively

+While 7% of contacts were as a result of the sales process

+Motor Codes and The Motor Ombudsman saw a 171% increase in the number of customer contacts relating to vehicle sales due to the introduction of the new Code

+Marketing and press communications, as well as ongoing social media activity, will be used to promote the benefits of the Vehicle Sales Code for consumers and accredited businesses, and drive further accreditations in 2017

-7 www.themotorombudsman.org/garage-finder
+&lt;sup>7 www.themotorombudsman.org/garage-finder

-8 'Presentation' in the Vehicle Sales of Code of Practice requires accredited businesses, amongst other clauses to display used and new vehicles with accurate descriptions, prices and histories, and that they should be advertised correctly, and be available for test drive.
+8 &#x27;Presentation' in the Vehicle Sales of Code of Practice requires accredited businesses, amongst other clauses to display used and new vehicles with accurate descriptions, prices and histories, and that they should be advertised correctly, and be available for test drive.
 Presentation is covered by clauses 2.1 to 2.13 and 3.1 to 3.9 in the Vehicle Sales Code.